 Things to See

 - Explore the standing stones up close: Unlike Stonehenge, where the standing stones are roped off and can only be approached with special permission, visitors can freely explore the stone within Avebury Henge.
-The main stone circle is enormous (more than three quarters of a mile around).
-Stone circle tours, led by volunteer experts are offered several times a day on most days.
-The tour costs 3 pounds (children are free) and takes between a 45 minutes and an hour.
+The main stone circle is enormous (more than three-quarters of a mile around).
+Stone circle tours, led by volunteer experts, are offered several times a day on most days.
+The tours cost 3 pounds (children are free) and take between 45 minutes and an hour.

 - Avebury Manor and Garden: The manor, just outside the henge dates from the 16th century and is part of the National Trust site.
 Alexander Keiller lived there while excavating the henge.
 Its rooms are decorated to reflect the five periods that it was occupied—Tudor, Queen Anne, Georgian, Victorian, and 20th century.
 Unusually for a historic house, visitors are encouraged to touch and interact with the furniture and objects in the house.
 You can sit on the chairs, lie on the beds, even play a game in the Billiards Room.

 - The National Trust Hub: Naturally, there's a shop, cafe, restrooms, and information center in the Old Farmyard where you can find out what's happening at the site.

 - Where: Near Marlborough, Wiltshire, SN8 1RF.
 The site is six miles west of Marlborough on the A4361.
 Parking is near the stone circles and National Trust facilities in the Old Farmyard.

 - When: The stone circle and outdoor elements of the site are open every day, dawn to dusk.
 Hours for the museum and Avebury Manor vary with the seasons.
 Check the National Trust website for opening times.